The CUA LAW International Human Rights Summer Program in Rome, Italy, will be offered May 16 to June 6, 2020.

 $1,446.37 or $1,584.18*

 |Meals, Personal Expenses, Sightseeing||$840 - $1,260**|

 |Airfare||$1,000 - $1,350|

 *Approximate, based on currency exchange rate of $1.25 per €1.
 Students who arrange their own housing may pay less or more for housing, depending on the arrangements they select.

 **Because students are responsible for these expenses, they may be higher or lower depending on your personal spending habits.
 The lower end of this range estimates that a student will spend $40 per day for 21 days; the higher end of this range anticipates daily expenditures in the range of $60 per day.

-The application deadline has been extended to April 5th, 2018, or until the program reaches maximum capacity.
+The application deadline is April 6, 2020.
 Students wishing to participate in the program are encouraged to complete and submit the on-line application with the nonrefundable $100 application fee, as early as possible.
 Admission decisions will be communicated to students within two weeks of receipt of the completed application and application fee.

 Students must enroll in a minimum of 3 credits to be eligible for financial aid.
 Catholic University law students should plan to meet with our Financial Aid Director, David Schrock (firstname.lastname@example.org ), as soon as possible to discuss their plans with him.
 Law students from other law schools should consult their school's financial aid office as soon as possible to determine what assistance may be available.